andystanley/shopify-web-api/README.md

 ### Using a different client
 If you prefer to use another API client such as Insomnia, please use the following settings:
 * Endpoint: [http://35.232.2.64/v1alpha1/graphql](http://35.232.2.64/v1alpha1/graphql)
-* Add the following access key header:
+* Add the following header:
 `X-Hasura-Access-Key : mykey`

 ### Make your first query